Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Policy with Log-squared Regret

 \subsection{Policy and Regret Analysis}

 We now develop the estimator that will be used in \Cref{alg:Mestimator} and analyze the regret bound.
-It is easy to see that the optimal solution of \eqref{lp:Prophrelax} preserves a ``threshold'' property, i.e. there exists a set of thresholds $\{\kappa_j\}_{j=1}^n$ such that it is optimal to set $x^*_{j}(r)=1$ if and only if $r\geq \kappa_j$ and $x^*_{j}(r)=0$ if and only if $r<\kappa_j$, for any $j\in[n]$.
-Therefore, $\bVH_{\bc}(\bd)$ in \eqref{lp:Prophrelax} can be re-written into the following formulation:
+It is easy to see that the optimal solution of \eqref{lp:Prophrelax} preserves a ``threshold'' property {as formalized in the following lemma, where the proof is relegated to \Cref{sec:missingpf}.} \begin{lemma} Denote by $\{x^*_j(r), \forall j\in[n], \forall r\}$ an optimal solution to \eqref{lp:Prophrelax}.
+Then, there exists a set of thresholds $\{\kappa_j\}_{j=1}^n$ such that it is optimal to set $x^*_{j}(r)=1$ if and only if $r\geq \kappa_j$ and $x^*_{j}(r)=0$ if and only if $r<\kappa_j$, for any $j\in[n]$. \end{lemma} Note that Topkis' theorem \citep{topkis1978minimizing} can also be used to derive \Cref{lem:threshold}.
+Following \Cref{lem:threshold}, $\bVH_{\bc}(\bd)$ in \eqref{lp:Prophrelax} can be re-written into the following formulation:

-where we denote by $F_j(\cdot)=F(\cdot|\ba_j)$ for notation brevity, for each $j\in[n]$.
 Here, the decision variable $q_j$ can be interpreted as the probability of serving type $j$ query, for each $j\in[n]$.
 Denote by $\{\tilde{q}^*_j\}$ one optimal solution to $\bVH_{\bc}(\tilde{\bd}_t)$.
 Since $\{\tilde{q}^*_j\}$ depends on the sample path $I_t$, clearly, one cannot directly use $\{\tilde{q}^*_j\}$ to derive a feasible online policy that is ``agnostic'' about $I_{t+1}$.
 Therefore, we will consider using the optimal solution of the ex-ante problem \eqref{lp:exante1} to ``approximate'' $\{\tilde{q}^*_j\}$.
 It is clear to see that the optimal solution of the ex-ante problem \eqref{lp:exante1} also preserves a threshold property and $\bVF_{t,\bc}$ \eqref{lp:exante1} can be re-written into the following formulation: